sillelien/base-alpine/README.md

 RUN addgroup -g 999 app && adduser -D  -G app -s /bin/false -u 999 app
 ```

 This creates a non root user for you to use.
-Then in your S6 scripts run your commands using:
+Then in your S6 scripts you can run your commands using:

 ```BASH
 #!/usr/bin/env sh